Program

 Developing best practice guidelines for ecoacoustics in Australia

-Proposal: Ecoacoustic studies are often used to support developments impacting our native wildlife and spaces.
+Ecoacoustic studies are often used to support developments impacting our native wildlife and spaces.
 There is concern that lack of standardisation in practice may be resulting in insufficient surveys, inconsistent data collection and misinterpretation of results.

 To increase awareness and understanding of the technique, we are developing a guideline to provide foundational knowledge and set minimum standards for best practice across the discipline.
 This will facilitate the appropriate use of the technique in a wider range of applications and promote consistency and standardisation, enabling effective data sharing and supporting robust scientific investigation.
 The guideline will include practice in audible and ultrasonic applications and is intended for use by anyone involved with acoustic monitoring in Australia.